Nepomuceno/blog/source/_posts/using-table-storage-in-typescript.md

 tsc | node ./index.js
 ```

-Now you should have you tyable created in tour storage account.
+Now you should have your table created in tour storage account.

 ![storage created](/images/table-created-storage.png)

 ### Making it more typescript friendly

-Now that we are connecting to the databse lets make it easier to use it and something coloser to what you would expect working with modern libraries.
+Now that we are connecting to the database lets make it easier to use it and something closer to what you would expect working with modern libraries.

 First, let's create the storage class `storage.ts`